What is refinancing?

 - It is not a time-consuming or expensive process.

 5 things to keep in mind before refinancing:

 - The second thing to keep in mind before getting a refinance is to know whether you have a good credit score or not?
 Having a good credit score makes it easier for a person to get a refinance.
-A good credit score ensures your credit worthiness and capability to pay the loan.
+A good credit score ensures your creditworthiness and capability to pay the loan.
 You need to have a good credit score if you want to qualify for any type o mortgage at all.
 There are many tools available online for checking the credit score.
 Having a score below 620 makes it tough for you to get a refinance, on the other hand, the highest credit score is 720 or above.

 - Your financial goals: yes it is an important aspect.
 Before getting refinancing you should know your financial goals.
 Different people have different financial goals.
 Some people choose a long term loan with more installments while some choose shorter-term loans with highly monthly payments.
 Different people have different tenure preferences.
-While some are going for a 20, the others are going for 10 or 15-year mortgage.
+While some are going for a 20, the others are going for a 10 or 15-year mortgage.

 - What are the terms of my current loan?
 A very important question to think about before refinancing.
-Borrowers having adjustable current loans must go for a fixed loan in future to get the benefit.
+Borrowers having adjustable current loans must go for a fixed loan in the future to get the benefit.
 For some, the adjustable current rate is also beneficial.

 - Before getting a refinance, you should think about your line of credit or second mortgage.
-Borrowers having the second mortgage will face more complexities when refinancing.
+Borrowers having a second mortgage will face more complexities when refinancing.
 For this borrowers can either pay off the second loan or can go for the second option which is to combine both the loans into a larger first mortgage.

 Reasons to refinance

 Refinancing is getting popular as the information and knowledge of buyers are increasing.
 Have a look at the reasons for refinancing.

 - The most common reason to refinance is that rates have gone down.
 Decreasing rates will not only have a positive advantage on profit but also your credit score.